ripple-space/CB-LLMs_SP2025/README.md

 # Concept Bottleneck Large Language Models
-This is the repo for the paper: [**Concept Bottleneck Large Language Models**](https://arxiv.org/abs/2412.07992).
-We proposed Concept Bottleneck Large Language Model (CB-LLM), a groundbreaking framework for developing inherently interpretable Large Language Models (LLMs).
-CB-LLM extends and generalizes our earlier research, [**Crafting Large Language Models for Enhanced Interpretability**](https://arxiv.org/abs/2407.04307), offering both interpretability and controllability in text generation.
-The repo contains two parts: CB-LLM (classification) and CB-LLM (generation)
+This is the official repo for the paper: [**Concept Bottleneck Large Language Models**]().

+* In this work, we proposed **Concept Bottleneck Large Language Model (CB-LLM)**, the first framework for building *inherently interpretable* Large Language Models (LLMs) that works on both text generation and text classification tasks.
+CB-LLM extends and generalizes our earlier research, [**Crafting Large Language Models for Enhanced Interpretability**](https://arxiv.org/abs/2407.04307) for text classification tasks, offering both interpretability and controllability in text generation.
+* This repo contains two parts:
+  * **CB-LLM (classification):** Transforming pre-trained LLMs into interpretable LLMs for text classification
+  * **CB-LLM (generation):** Transforming pre-trained LLMs into interpretable LLMs for text generation

 ## Part I: CB-LLM (classification)
 <p align="center">